cass1618/brainaide/notes/plan-of-the-day.md

 1. The functional component will then add the object to firestore

 HOW DO I PASS AN ARRAY FROM A CLASS COMPONENT TO A FUNCTIONAL COMPONENT
+## Pass as props from state

+Next step: I have the array in the Functional Component, now I need to add it to Firestore